Posted by DaVinci Healthcare Expert on Jul 29, 2019 5:51:06 PM

 If excessive levels –low or high– of IGF-1 are present in the body, they could lead to some health problems.
 Additionally, HGH is generally considered to employ anti-insulin actions, whereas IGF-1 has insulin-like properties.
 Maintaining relatively low levels of IGF-1 and synergy between HGH and IGF-1 throughout most of one’s adult life is an important factor by which adults can live a healthy lifestyle and experience an optimal aging process.

 HGH and IGF-1 play essential roles in childhood growth and continue to serve important metabolic functions in adults.
-One of the conditions that may affect healthy aging is known as Adult Growth Hormone Deficiency (AGHD).
-This condition is mainly characterized by increased visceral adiposity, abnormal lipid profiles, premature atherosclerosis, decreased quality of life, and increased mortality.1 Interestingly, HGH deficiency in adults predisposes insulin resistance.2 High doses of HGH treatment have major effects on lipolysis, which plays a crucial role in promoting its anti-insulin effects.
+One of the conditions that may affect healthy aging includes low levels of growth hormone presenting in adults.
+This condition is mainly characterized by increased visceral adiposity, abnormal lipid profiles, decreased quality of life, and other important risk factors.1 Interestingly, HGH deficiency in adults predisposes insulin resistance.2 High doses of HGH treatment have major effects on lipolysis, which plays a crucial role in promoting its anti-insulin effects.
 On the other hand, IGF-1 acts as an insulin sensitizer that does not exert any direct effect on lipolysis or lipogenesis.3

 As specified above, a combination of HGH and IGF-1 has beneficial potential because the decreased insulin sensitivity induced by HGH can be outbalanced by the addition of IGF-1.
 In general, HGH increases the binding protein for IGF, and concomitant administration may, therefore, increase the bioavailability of IGF-1 and its effects on the tissues.2,6,7,8,9